stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

 For example the type of the `VkApplicationInfo` structure is set to `APPLICATION_INFO`.
-This saves us the effort of having to manually populate this field when we use the structure - a nice bonus.
+This saves the effort of having to manually populate this field when using the structure, a nice little bonus.

 The template for a Vulkan structure is slightly more complicated than the enumerations: